Camp Woodend: Frequently Asked Questions

 Cancellations must be made in writing at least 10 working days before the first day of the camp in which your child is registered, in order to be eligible for a 50% refund less a $25 cancellation fee per week ($50 for a two week session).
 You may email your cancellation to [email protected].

-COVID-19 REFUND POLICY: If Nature Forward cancels your child’s program due to COVID-19, you will receive a full refund for the missed days minus the $5 registration fee, membership fees, and any scholarship donations.
-Should a camper need to miss camp due to a potential COVID-19 exposure in their household, no refund will be provided.
+If Nature Forward cancels all or part of your child’s program for any reason, you will receive a full refund for the missed days minus the $5 registration fee, membership fees, and any scholarship donations.

 There will be no refunds for cancellations made fewer than 10 business days before the camp’s start date.
 There are no refunds for missed days of camp.